Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 This technique is used to learn any topic in the most effective, easy and fast way.
 There is another version called [Explanation effect](https://medium.com/accelerated-intelligence/explanation-effect-why-you-should-always-teach-what-you-learn-9800983a0ea1) that include also a research and other modern information.
 In Open Source world those technique would be a part of Public Speaking of Documenting.
 Being a grumpy cat doesn't clearly help, even if you are trying to use the technique.
-So it is required of you to come out of the shell, meet people and confront with them, Trust me, at the start it may seem it makes no sense, but one of the reason this book was started, was because of that.
+So it is required of you to come out of the shell, meet people and confront with them.
+Trust me, at the start it may seem it makes no sense, but one of the reason this book was started, was because of that.

 What are the benefits of applying the art of documenting then?: